Can You Have A Joint Bank Account With SSI?

 This means that if a married couple establishes a joint bank account, the amount of the account balance that belongs to each spouse is deducted from their available resources.
 Joint accounts used exclusively for business purposes are another exclusion.

-The account balance in these instances is not regarded as a resource for SDI eligibility.
+The account balance in these instances is not regarded as a resource for SSI eligibility.

-It is crucial to carefully manage joint bank accounts in order to safeguard SSDI benefits.
+It is crucial to carefully manage joint bank accounts in order to safeguard SSI benefits.
 To prevent joint accounts from affecting SSDI eligibility, follow these tips below:

 Keep Accurate Records